fhill2/legends-docs/docs/market-research.md

 | Newbie - Noob           | low experience or low competence  |
 | Beginner                | low experience and low competence |

-Figure X shows most League of Legends players play 1-2 games daily, with 12% playing more than 5 games a day (around 2 hours playtime).
+Figure 6 shows most League of Legends players play 1-2 games daily, with 12% playing more than 5 games a day (around 2 hours playtime).

-![**Figure X:** The amount of games played daily by each survey participant[^9]](assets/surveys-jupyter/6500/games-played-daily.svg){ width=70% height=70% }
+![**Figure 6:** The amount of games played daily by each survey participant[^9]](assets/surveys-jupyter/6500/games-played-daily.svg){ width=70% height=70% }

-Figure X shows most league of legends players started playing 10 years ago, and new players have gradually decreased since then.
+Figure 7 shows most league of legends players started playing 10 years ago, and new players have gradually decreased since then.
 It also shows survey bias, as most players played the game before discovering the reddit forum.
 The average participant in these surveys has more game experience than an average League of Legends player.

-![**Figure X:** When did you start playing League / using r/leagueoflegends?[^10]](assets/surveys-jupyter/11501/league-reddit.svg){ width=80% height=80% }
+![**Figure 7:** When did you start playing League / using r/leagueoflegends?[^10]](assets/surveys-jupyter/11501/league-reddit.svg){ width=80% height=80% }

 Guaging player experience can help our team identify what features are most important for our app.
 For example, including an explanation of game terminology in a "walkthrough" or "help" feature is less important as the playerbase is relatively experienced.